lfurtkevicova/gislab-my-notes/docs/gislab-web/index.rst

 GIS.lab Web
 ***********

-GIS.lab Web is a **web application** built on top of modern technologies with very modern user interface, optimized also for mobile devices.
-It stands on the shoulders of `QGIS <http://qgis.org/en/site/>`_ desktop and server software.

-It is separated project from the core GIS.lab system with aim to produce generally usable QGIS web interface, usable with or without GIS.lab infrastructure.
+GIS.lab Web is separated project from the core GIS.lab system with aim to produce generally usable QGIS web interface, usable with or without GIS.lab infrastructure.

 .. raw:: html